willbotics/CANOpenRobotController/README.md

 ```

 Notice that terminal one(candump) sends out messages coresponding with application movement commands as follows:
+Specifics of CAN messages can be found in the drive.h source files.

 ```bash
 vcan0  601   [8]  2F 60 60 00 01 00 00 00 #initi position control SDO